cristianbuse/VBA-FastDictionary/Implementation.md

 Objects pointers are well distributed anyway because:
 - each class instance takes a certain amount of space and so even if adjacent in memory the pointers for 2 instances still have some bytes in between (not consecutive numbers)
-- class instances are stored in memory depending of where the memory allocator finds space
+- class instances are stored in memory depending on where the memory allocator finds space

 So, there is no need to split the pointer into smaller integers to hash.
 Instead a modulo prime number is used for best hash distribution.
 The prime value of 2701 was chosen after running speed tests for all the prime numbers up to 10k.
 The code is basically [this](https://github.com/cristianbuse/VBA-FastDictionary/blob/7d58829410082f7899a6933495398868d2c56eab/src/Dictionary.cls#L516-L525).